Johan Bernhard Hjort: Liberation and purge

+Because of his past in the NS and his connection to the administrative council, he had to withdraw from a proposed position in the bar association.
+Hjort's friend Gustav Heiberg was appointed chairman of the "Commission of Inquiry of 1945" (Undersøkelseskommisjonen av 1945), and Hjort asked Heiberg for a statement in his favor.
+Heiberg first acknowledged Hjort's work for the resistance, but then wrote about the election in the lawyers' association:

+"As far as you are concerned, it would be enough for me not to vote for you that you had been a member of NS as late as 1937 and that you had still been so German-oriented (by which I do not mean odious) in the early days of the war as your statements in Tidens Tegn indicated." ("For deres vedkommende vilde det for meg være nok til ikke å stemme på Dem at De overhodet hadde vært medlem av NS såpass sent som i 1937 og at De endnu i krigens første tid hadde vært såpass tyskorientert (dermed mener jeg ikke odiøst) som Deres uttalelser i Tidens Tegn gav uttrykk for.")

+Johan Bernhard Hjort was not convicted, but on the contrary was given full redress by the Lawyers' Association.
+But something remained: His actions before the war and in 1940.
+As late as 1954, he spoke out in Verdens Gang, where he wrote about his past in NS: "Is it not written somewhere that there should be greater joy over one sinner who repents than over many who never had the need for repentance?".
+In his view of the settlement, Hjort was in line with Johannes Andenæs and the newspaper Morgenbladet in what became known as the "silk front".

 Post-war career

 After the war, Hjort fought as a supreme court lawyer for the artistic freedom of controversial artists and for the natural legal rights of homosexuals.
 In 1957, in one of the most famous and widely debated court cases in Norwegian post-war history, Hjort was the defense lawyer for novelist Agnar Mykle, who was accused of immoral and obscene writing in his books.
 Hjort was a long-term leader of Riksmålsforbundet, an association that fought for the free evolution of the Norwegian language, in the direction of Riksmål.
 He was a prolific writer and lecturer and a frequent contributor to public debate.
 Among his books are Justismord (1952), Dømt med rette?
 (1958), and Demokrati og statsmakt (1963).
 He also translated Kipling's Just So Stories into Norwegian.